gtrdp/masters-thesis-guntur/LogBook/02-october.md

 		- Page 388:

 		```
 		The Sequence Number field is a 12-bit field indicating the sequence number of an MSDU, A-MSDU, or MMPDU.
 Each MSDU, A-MSDU, or MMPDU transmitted by a STA is assigned a sequence number.
 Sequence numbers are not assigned to control frames, as the Sequence Control field is not present.
 Each fragment of an MSDU or MMPDU contains a copy of the sequence number assigned to that MSDU or MMPDU.
-The sequence number remains constant in all retransmissions of an MSDU, MMPDU, or fragment thereof.		```
+The secondquence number remains constant in all retransmissions of an MSDU, MMPDU, or fragment thereof.		```
 	- Next experiment: capture packet from multiple channel.
 	- WiFi channel should not be a problem because probe requests are usually sent to all channels.
 Do not forget to cite.
 	- **For writing**: Monitor mode is one of the seven modes that 802.11 wireless cards can operate in: Master (acting as an access point), Managed (client, also known as station), Ad hoc, Mesh, Repeater, Promiscuous, and Monitor mode. https://en.wikipedia.org/wiki/Monitor_mode